nuspell/nuspell/README.md

     Visual Studio Build Tools.
 2. Install Git for Windows and Cmake.
 3. Install Vcpkg in some folder, e.g. in `c:\vcpkg`.
+4. Install Pandoc.
+You can manually install or use `choco install pandoc`.
-4. Run the commands bellow.
+5. Run the commands bellow.
 Vcpkg will work in manifest mode and it will automatically install the dependencies.

 <!-- end list -->